 If you are using an animation that involves transition, then make sure you stick to cuts instead of fades.

-Where you are using cuts jump right from one to next visual, but when you are using the fades this will take much time for delivering the same message.
+Where you are using cuts, jump right from one to the next visual, but when you are using the fades, this will take much time to deliver the same message.

-Fades involve much more frames, colors and this leads to making your size larger.
+Fades involve much more frames and colors, and this leads to making your size larger.

 Avoid Using Photos, Choose Illustrations

-Since the GIF takes much more time in processing the colors, it increases the size of the file.
-It goes the same when the images contain complex colors which most of the photographs contain.
+Since the GIF takes much more time to process the colors, it increases the size of the file.
+It goes the same when the images contain complex colors, which most photographs contain.